tayapro/wizy/README.md

    </tr>
 </table>

+> [!NOTE]
+> The picture cropping on small screens is intentional and reflects the author's personal style.

 ## Future features

-> - Create a personal account to track user's progress.
+> - Create a unique personal account to track user's progress.
 > - Option to pause the game.
 > - Get hints or clues, when a user is stuck.
 > - Allow a user to log out by clicking the icon with the first letter of your username in the header and confirming.